How do I know if my cat or dog has fleas?

 Flea Dirt is the dropping of mature fleas.
 This flea poo looks like little black grains.

-Many cats have flea allergies
+Many cats and dogs have flea allergies

 Feline Milliary Dermatitis is sometimes caused by cat allergies to flea saliva.
 One single bite can trigger the reaction.